albertwcheng/JACKIE2/bigBedToBedPlus/README.md

 chr1	54472	54492	8124609316492752457.1/CCCGGTAGAGTATTTGAAGA	1	-	54472	54492	0,0,0	1	2	0	1	3	1/2/0/1	CCCGGTAGAGTATTTGAAGA	45	3
 ```

-The genomic regions of interest are supplied in a txt file and supplied as an ```-filter=filter.txt``` option to the program
+The genomic regions of interest are supplied in a txt file and supplied as an ```-filters=filter.txt``` option to the program
 The filter.txt file should contains each line ```chr```tab```start```tab```end```, e.g.,
 ```
 chr1	1	500000